-Acclaimed theatre company The Wardrobe Ensemble, in co-production with Royal & Derngate, Northampton and Shoreditch Town Hall, will bring the The Scotsman Fringe First Award and The Stage Edinburgh Award winning hit production Education, Education, Education to London’s West End from 31 May to 29 June 2019 (press night is 5 June).
+Acclaimed theatre company The Wardrobe Ensemble, in co-production with Royal & Derngate, Northampton and Shoreditch Town Hall, will bring their Scotsman Fringe First and The Stage Edinburgh Award-winning hit Education Education Education to London’s West End.
+It will run at Trafalgar Studios 1 for a limited month-long season 31 May to 29 June 2019, with a post-show Q&A chaired by Mate Terri Paddock on Monday 3 June and a press night on 5 June.

 It’s May 1997.
 The iPhone doesn’t exist, no one knows who Harry Potter is, Titanic is on the shelves of every Blockbuster and we have just won Eurovision.
 Britain is the coolest place in the world.